christopheSeeka/dapp-monkey/README.md

 # monkey-dapp
 Monkey test for invokescript transactions

-## Simple monkey invoketransaction testing
+## Simple monkey invokeScript transaction testing

 Only enter your params details and any logic before it.

-This is using the [Chance library](https://chancejs.com/) for random data generation.
+This is using [Waves Transactions library](https://wavesplatform.github.io/waves-transactions/) for the invokeScript and [Chance library](https://chancejs.com/) for random data generation. the "chance" variable is available inside the editor.

-Example to use random data in params:
+Example to use chance random data in params:

 ```
 let params = {